mbrukman/why-svelte/readme.md

 Svelte outputs small bundles that include only the framework code used by your components.

-An [experiment with WebGL](https://github.com/sveltejs/gl) and the NativeScript integration [svelte-native](https://github.com/halfnelson/svelte-native) demonstrate compile targets beyond the DOM.
+Svelte’s server-side rendering mode compiles components to simple string concatenation for big performance gains.
-Its server-side rendering mode compiles components to simple string concatenation for big performance gains.
+An [experiment with WebGL](https://github.com/sveltejs/gl) and the NativeScript integration [svelte-native](https://github.com/halfnelson/svelte-native) demonstrate compile targets beyond the DOM that bypass the costs of a declarative abstraction like the virtual DOM.

 Simply put, compilers have access to flexibility and power that runtime-only frameworks lack —